 As the science teacher for 3rd through 5th grade I guarantee my excitement for science will become contagious and rub off on every child.
 For all lessons I use at least one hand on experiment or project.
 This method allows children to truly learn and understand, not just be able to repeat the idea back.
 My goal is that all children not only understand but crave a deeper understanding of many different scientific theories and disciplines.
 Also that they can't wait to come home and share with you all they have learned.
 As an autodidact, or self-taught person, I have researched many different areas of science to its most current understanding.
 As a member of the National Science Teachers Association (NSTA) I have access to the most up to date lessons in the Next Generation Science Strategies (NGSS) as well as professional scientists to explain real world applications and practices.

-Assistant Director, Social Studies Teacher grades 3-5
+Social Studies Teacher, grades 3-5

-English Language Arts and Art teacher, grades 3-5
+English Language Arts Teacher, grades 3-5

 This will be my 9th year teaching at Shady Oak.
 I have taught ELA for the past 2 years and am thoroughly enjoying bringing my love of the English language and the joy of reading to young minds.
 I have also taught art for 5 of those years and have acted as a teacher’s assistant.
 I am also a former Shady Oak parent.